itsmeSamrat/Personal-Finance-Dashboard/README.md

     git clone https://github.com/itsmeSamrat/Personal-Finance-Dashboard.git
 ```

-- Next, watch the video in the above link where I have given a small demo on how to add data without breaking the tables, calculation and formatting, what all the components are doing.
+- Next, watch the video in the above link where I have given a small demo on how to add data without breaking the tables, calculation, and formatting, and what all the components are doing.
-- If you need more details, please see the links provide in the acknowledgement section.
+- If you need more details, please see the links provided in the acknowledgment section.

 Thank you. ✌✌